 If you stop at Goodman County Park or McClintock County Park in the first half of the journey, you’ll be rewarded with views of two falls that helped give Marinette County its “Waterfall Capital of Wisconsin” title: Strong Falls and McClintock Falls.
 The 3,000-acre Governor Thompson State Park and 9,000-acre Peshtigo River State Forest offer limitless recreation toward the end of the route.

-Or, if you favor another long drive, check out the 32.5-mile Rustic Road 74 through the Chequamegon-Nicolet National Forest.
+Or, if you favor another long drive, check out the 32.5-mile Rustic Road 74 in Florence County through the Chequamegon-Nicolet National Forest.
 Two more rustic roads in this region that travel through the splendor of this national forest are Rustic Road 34 in neighboring Forest County and Rustic Road 113 further to the west in Oconto County.